Perfect Sound Forever (EP)

-Perfect Sound Forever (1991) is the third EP by American indie rock band Pavement.
+Perfect Sound Forever is the third EP by American indie rock band Pavement, released on April 15, 1991 through Drag City.
 It was released as a 10" on Chicago's Drag City recording label.
 Its songs were later made available on the Drag City compilation Westing (by Musket & Sextant).

-Background
+Background and recording

+The EP was recorded over the course of two days at Louder Than You Think Studios in Stockton, California, and was self-produced by Pavement's own Gary Young.

 The EP's name came from a line in Sony's 1982 advertising campaign for the first compact discs, which assured potential buyers of the ultimate in both fidelity and longevity.

+Style

 Village Voice writer Michaelangelo Matos noted Perfect Sound Forever and the band's 1990 EP, Demolition Plot J-7, as "epochal to ... sloppy early-'90s undergrads."

 Track listing

 All tracks were written by Stephen Malkmus and Scott Kannberg.